jbowdre/phpipam-agent/README.md

           - "3306:3306"
 ```

-Now, the discovery scans will be performed every 1mn by default.
+Now, the update/discovery scans will be performed every X minute defined by CRON_SCHEDULE environment variable.

 The logs are available on stdout/stderr (allowing to use `docker logs`).